microsoft/Kusto-Query-Language/doc/cosfunction.md

 ---
 title: cos() - Azure Data Explorer
-description: This article describes cos() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 10/23/2018
+description: Learn how to use the cos() function to return the cosine of the input value. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # cos()